 The discussion in this document focusses on future business opportunities to offer control services where those services enable a client to control, in a secure way, “slices” of network capability as if those slices were actual network.

-The client perception of the control of the slice is as of control of network in a way that seems no different to control of owned network.
-The control pattern can be recursively applied and can be used to blend control of owned network with that of slices, offered by another provider, in a seamless fashion.
+The client perception of the control of the slice is that it seems no different to control of an owned network.
+The control pattern can be recursively applied and can be used to blend control of an owned network with that of slices, offered by another provider, in a seamless fashion.

 It is recognized that some services of this form already exist, but it seems that there is no defined pattern for the development of these services through their lifecycle.
 This document explores control patterns for the development of these services.